Sunday, March 31, 2013

 (Revelation 13:10 KJV)

-One might assume that the one that is leading others into captivity would be the Antichrist and since Islam is one the leading advocates of beheading by sword, they fit the mold quite nicely as the ones doing the killing by sword.
+One might assume that the one leading others into captivity would be the antichrist, and since Islam is the primary proponent of beheading by sword, this would fit the mold of the false prophet quite nicely.

 Other versions of this passage read like this:

 Whoever is to be a prisoner, will be a prisoner.
 Whoever is to be killed with a sword, will be killed with a sword.
-This means that God's holy people must have patience and faith.
+This means that God's holy people must have patience and faith.”
+(Revelation 13:10 ERV)

-By translating verse 10 from the victim's point of view it enlightens but possibly misdirected the world from looking at reality.
+Translating Revelation 13:10 from the victim’s point of view enlightens and possibly misdirects the world from looking at reality.

-Let's take at look at the words being used, because I want to understand.
+Let’s look at the words being used because I want to understand.

 (Revelation 13:10 KJV+)

-Nothing short of confusing when you look at it like this, but give me a moment.
+It’s nothing short of confusing when you look at it like this.

 Here is the perseverance and the faith of the saints.